SoftwareAG/c8y-docs/content/edge/configuration-bundle/changing-domain-name.md

 layout: redirect
 ---

-After the installation, you can change the domain name of your Edge appliance.
-You must always have a supporting license file and an SSL certificate for your domain name that is configured.
-You can change the domain name using the GUI and REST APIs.
+After the installation, you can change the domain name of your Edge appliance using the GUI and REST APIs.

 >**Important:** Before you change the domain name, see [Domain name validation for Edge license key generation](/edge/installation/#domain-name-validation-for-edge-license-key-generation).